kdkasad/classroom-pi-backup-system/README.md

 The rest of the README file documents only the files in this repository.

+## Building

+The provisioning script (`provision.sh`) and the client script (`client.py`) both contain the initial server IP address and HTTPd port.
+To make this easier to configure, we generate these files using [GNU M4](https://www.gnu.org/software/m4/) to expand macros in source files.
+The macros' values are derived from `config.mk`.

+To build the scripts,
+1. Change the settings in `config.mk` as necessary.
+2. Then run the command `make` to generate `provision.sh` and `client.py`.

+The provisioning script must also contain the contents of some of the files in the `node` directory.
+This is also handled by M4 and the `Makefile`.

 ## Repository structure

 The repository is sectioned into three main segments: